dcmfx/dcmfx/docs/src/roadmap.md

 - Decoding of 'JPEG-LS' pixel data on WASM

+- Pixel data encoding

-- Stream transcoding between a wider range of transfer syntaxes
+- Transcoding between a wider range of transfer syntaxes

 - DIMSE networking